-WARD'S: Home to 49 boys Ward's is located within the brand new Ward's-lvy Grove building, opened in 2017.
+WARD'S: Home to 45 boys Ward's is located within the nationally recognised Ward's-lvy Grove building, opened in 2017.

-LOOSLEY HALLS: A Sixth Form-only House, and pupils in the Development Year can transfer to Loosley Halls in Year 12.
-Loosley Halls is home to about 60 boys and girls in three separate houses.
+LOOSLEY HALLS: A home for Years 11, 12 and 13.
+Loosley Halls is home to 60 boys and girls in three separate houses.

-COLLINGWOOD: It is home to 57 day pupils from Years 9-11 where they have their own desk, cupboard and shelf space.
+COLLINGWOOD: Is home to 50 day pupils from Years 9-11 where they have their own desk, cupboard and shelf space.

-We have eight Houses and each has its own character and celebrates the diversity of its residents.
+We have eight Houses, each has its own character and celebrates the diversity of its residents.
 There is a strong sense of family with Seniors supporting and "buddying" younger pupils.
 That feeling of belonging and embracing diversity is evident in all the House Competitions, whether it is House Song or Quiz Night.
-Development Year pupils integrate fully in the Houses.